olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

 .. code-block:: bash

+    [DEFAULT]
+    # This is a comment
+    # The DEFAULT section defines variables that can be re-used in Replacements or EnvVars
+    my_custom_variable = abc

     [Replacements]
-    #-- This is a comment
-    #-- The following variables are required
+    # The following variables are required
     job_name = hello_mpi_c
     walltime = 10
-    #-- %(<variablename>)s is the notation to use the value of a previously-defined variable
+    # %(<variablename>)s is the notation to use the value of a previously-defined variable
     batch_filename = run_%(job_name)s.sh
     build_cmd = ./build_hello_mpi_c.sh
     check_cmd = ./check_hello_mpi_c.sh
     report_cmd = ./report_hello_mpi_c.sh
-    #-- The following variables are optional
+    # The following variables are optional
     executable_path = hello
     resubmit = 0
-    #-- Use in conjunction with resubmit argument to limit total submissions/runs of a test (inclusive of initial run)
+    # Optional: used in conjunction with resubmit argument to limit total submissions/runs of a test (inclusive of initial run)
-    #-- Set to 0 for indefinite resubmissions
+    # Set to 0 (or don't define) for indefinite resubmissions
     max_submissions = 3

-    #-- The following are user-defined and used for Key-Value replacements
+    # The following are user-defined and used for Key-Value replacements
-    #-- ie, nodes replaces __nodes__ in the job script template
+    # ie, nodes replaces __nodes__ in the job script template
     nodes = 1
     total_processes = 16
     processes_per_node = 16